SostheneA/RHISEA/README.md

 ## The Modern Workflow: RHISEA in R {#the-modern-workflow-RHISEA-in-r}

-RHISEA builds on the foundation of HISEA and brings mixed-stock analysis into the present:
+RHISEA builds on the foundation of HISEA and brings mixed-stock analysis into the present :

 ### Key Innovations